FREQUENTLY ASKED QUESTIONS

 Can I roll closing costs into the loan?

 Sometimes.
-Whether you are purchasing or refinancing your home, some loan programs allow you to select an interest rate that offers a credit from the lender to offset some or all of your closing costs, thereby allowing you to avoid coming out of pocket for those amounts.
+Whether you are purchasing or refinancing your home, some loan programs allow you to select an interest rate that offers a credit from the lender to offset some or all of your closing costs, thereby allowing you to avoid coming out-of-pocket for those amounts.
 If you are refinancing your home and have enough equity, you will also have the option to structure the loan so that the costs are financed into your new loan amount.
-At Hillhurst Mortgage we take an in-depth analysis to ensure you make the right choice about how you handle the payment of closing costs.

 How are mortgage companies compensated?